Chart Color Schemes

 Foster ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Foster's cultural diversity was found to be below average, with 87.5% of its population being citizens and 85.1% born in Australia.
+Foster's cultural diversity was found to be below average, with 87.5% of its population being Australian citizens and 85.1% born in Australia.
 The majority, 94.9%, spoke English only at home.
 Christianity was the predominant religion, comprising 43.4% of Foster's population.

-Notably, Judaism was overrepresented in Foster at 0.3%, compared to 0.1% across Rest of Vic.
+However, Judaism was overrepresented at 0.3%, compared to 0.1% in the rest of Victoria.
 In terms of ancestry, the top three groups were English (33.5%), Australian (30.5%), and Irish (10.4%).
-Other ethnic groups also showed variations: Scottish was slightly overrepresented at 9.7% in Foster versus 9.3% regionally, Dutch was underrepresented at 1.9% compared to 2.5%, and Russian was also underrepresented at 0.4% versus 0.1%.
+Some ethnic groups showed notable differences: Scottish were slightly overrepresented at 9.7% (vs 9.3% regionally), Dutch were underrepresented at 1.9% (vs 2.5%), and Russian were also underrepresented at 0.4% (vs 0.1%).

 Frequently Asked Questions - Diversity